abhardwaj119/portfolio-showcase/README.md

 ### `msgbox`

-An interactive program that uses message boxes to ask the user questions, such as their name and age, and then displays the collected information.
+An interactive program that uses message boxes to ask the user questions such as their name and age, and then displays the collected information.

 **Concepts used:**